praneethravuri/PRAV/readme.md

 [Website Link](https://snazzy-cocada-b041d4.netlify.app/)

-## Link Buttons

-The link buttons (LinkedIn, Github, Email, and Resume) are all dynamically generated using `linkButtons.json` file.
-The name and the link values can be easily changed by changing the contents of the json file.

 ## Skills & Tools

 The skills and tools cards are also dynamically generated with the help of an array in `skillsTools.js` file